 Make sure it’s a DLI

 International students planning to study in Canada for a period longer than six months need a study permit.
-Study permit applicant need an acceptance letter from a designated learning institution (DLI).
+Study permit applicants need to know how they can study in Canada and an acceptance letter from a designated learning institution (DLI) is a crucial step in this process.
 A DLI is an institution approved by a provincial or territorial government to host international students.
 The DLI list is subject to change on an ongoing basis.

 The next step is to get admitted to the chosen college or university.
-Prospective students should take note of application deadlines, potential language requirements or other entrance requirements, and to what extent, if any, the chosen study program includes distance learning.
+Prospective students should take note of application deadlines, potential language requirements or other entrance requirements to study in Canada, and to what extent, if any, the chosen study program includes distance learning.
 This may prove important in the study permit application, or at a later stage if applying for a post-graduation work permit.

 Letter of acceptance